Ecosave now delivers fully funded, cash flow positive energy and water savings through their flagship new offering; the Ecosave Services Agreement.

 Energy Services Company (ESCO), Ecosave has recently launched its flagship stationary energy service – the Ecosave Services Agreement (ESA).
 The ESA is a fully funded, off-balance sheet service agreement with monthly payments that can be funded from the client’s operational budgets, and pricing that incentivises Ecosave to over-deliver on savings.
 The ESA generates savings through energy conservation measures and services, and is cash flow positive from day one with a zero capital outlay from the client.

 When it comes to traditional energy efficiency projects, there are a number of hurdles to overcome.
 Capital budgets are tight and building owners are often unwilling to tie up capital in non-core business ventures.
-Most Landlords and Real Estate Investment Trusts are currently unable to pass on the costs of capital upgrades to their tenants, even though they receive the benefit of reduced utility bills.
-As a result these building owners wear the cost of energy efficiency projects at no immediate advantage to themselves, causing reluctance to spend on these projects.
-This hurdle is known as the split incentive.
+Not only are there several financial considerations and funding options available, most Landlords and Real Estate Investment Trusts are currently unable to pass on the costs of capital upgrades to their tenants, even though tenants benefit directly through reduced utility bills.
+As a result these building owners wear the cost of energy efficiency projects at no immediate advantage to themselves, causing reluctance to invest these commercial building upgrades.
+This hurdle is known as the split incentive problem.

 These issues are not new to the energy efficiency business – players have been attempting to overcome them for years.
 Some have even come close.
 Recent government action to address the split incentive issue was the introduction of Environmental Upgrade Agreements (EUAs) in Australia.
 In NSW the Local Government Amendment (Environmental Upgrade Agreements) Act 2010 enables building owners to share the cost of capital upgrades with their tenants if the upgrade results in reduced energy consumption for that tenant.
 In essence the costs are passed on to tenants as an operating expense, who can account for the charge as an off-balance sheet overhead.
 The building owner however, is caught by IFRIS, the International Financial Reporting Standards and its accounting rules; they must take the whole EUA onto their balance-sheet as Capital expenditure (CAPEX).
 Suffice to say that CAPEX cannot be treated as Operational expenditure (OPEX) just because it resembles it.